Khumo Motlhabi & Sethabile Mbatha

 How we conduct software testing

-The software testing lifecycle (STLC) is a testing process that includes steps that are executed in a definite sequence.
+The software testing lifecycle (STLC) is a software testing and quality assurance process that includes steps that are executed in a definite sequence.
 At Integrove, we make use of the STLC to ensure your software is up to standard.
 This ensures that the quality goals have been met and that the STLC process is carried out in a planned and systematic manner.

 The steps of the software testing lifecycle: